 We are not using the land the way the Indians did.
 We don't eat acorns.
 We don't dig blue dicks as a starch or for safe water.
+We don't use sedge roots for baskets.
 We do use redwood.
-We don't use sedge roots for baskets.
 We do need roads for wheeled vehicles.
 We don't harvest grasses, small seeds, or hazelnuts.
 We leave those for wildlife, which is finally starting to appreciate the condition of things here.
 I don't hunt much.
 I just don't have the time and patience for it.

 In terms of time and effort and despite their relative scale, grasslands and sand hills have absorbed WAY more emphasis than forests here since about 2003.
 Yet the reality when we started was that the place was either totally forested (both native and exotic) or covered with broom.
 Only once broom was removed and overstocking was under control were even exotic grasslands possible (which is what we got).
-So, removing that woody vegetation came first, which is why it was first in the book.
+So, removing that woody brush and big weeds came first, which is why it was first in these forestry chapters.
 In effect, the need for functional infrastructure and a place for grassland systems to express is why forestry as a topic was covered before the chapters on grasslands to come.
-I was just lucky that there weren't many tree stumps in the brush-lands that were covered with broom, although I'm sure making more of those now.
+I was just lucky that there weren't many tree stumps in the brush-lands that were covered with broom, although I sure am making more of those now.